Certified Nursing Assistant Services

 As central members of interdisciplinary home health care teams, CNAs typically spend the most time with patients.
 They observe patients' needs and serve as proactive liaisons between the patient, the clinical manager, and the family.

-Certified nursing assistants are the front lines of home health care, helping patients stay safe and well outside of the hospital, enjoying their best quality of life with comfort, dignity, and independence.
+Certified nursing assistants are the front lines of home health care, helping patients stay safe and well outside of the hospital, enjoying their best quality of life with comfort, dignity, and independence

-What Is the Difference Between a CNA and an HHA?
+What Is The Difference Between A CNA And An HHA?

 Both certified nursing assistants and home health aides serve as personal care assistants to patients.
 Many of these patients are elderly, disabled, chronically ill, or in various stages of dementia, and need some type of help or companionship.
 However, while there are some similarities between the two roles, they are not the same.